Gaea, Analysis and GFDL notes

 p = a * p_ref + b * p_surf

-is the instantaneous surface pressure and p_ref
+where p_surf is the instantaneous surface pressure and p_ref is some

 ! a is set to zero a = 0 ! b is defined by: do k = 1,num_levels zeta = 1 - float(k - 1) / float(num_levels) z = =surf_res= * zeta + (1 - surf_res) * zeta**exponent b(k) = exp(-z * scale_heights) enddo ! sort out the model surface level and top level b(num_levels+1) = 1.0 if (zero_top) b(1) = 0.0

-we have roughly evenly spaced levels in
+Therefore, when surf_res = 1 we have roughly evenly spaced levels in

 height (exactly even in log-pressure coordinates).
 When surf_res = 0

 we have exponentially spaced levels.
-This means that surf_res
+This means that surf_res doesn't

 really have anything to do with the surface – it is more like saying